Environmental Technician - 453 - 463

 What you'll learn

-• Standardized analytical methods for analyzing air, water and soil samples.
+- Standardized analytical methods for analyzing air, water and soil samples including quality assessment and control protocols

-• Brownfield remediation methods, including site assessment, monitoring, mitigation and remediation.
+- Brownfield remediation methods, including site assessment, monitoring, mitigation and remediation

-• Air pollution monitoring and control.
+- Air pollution monitoring and control

 Program Length